-Believe it or not, 2018 is almost over — and that means the clock’s ticking for your 2019 website strategies.
+Believe it or not, the year is almost over — and that means the clock’s ticking for the upcoming year’s website strategies.
 Marketing and reputation building are strategies that take a long time to develop, so if you want to have a successful growth period in the coming year, you’ll need to hit the ground running come January.

 In 2018, we saw some surprising choices from major brands and some new common designs, themes and tactics throughout the web — but nothing too revolutionary.
 Now, with significant changes in user adoption of new tech and slow pivots from your competitors, you have the perfect opportunity to incorporate new website strategies, and set your brand apart.

-7 innovative website strategies to adopt in 2019
+7 innovative website strategies to adopt in the new year

-These are just some of the new marketing, advertising and customer support website strategies you should be using in 2019.
+These are just some of the new marketing, advertising and customer support website strategies you should be using in the new year.

 The social CEO.

 Intelligent audience analysis.

 Read on to learn what you need to do to implement these website strategies.

 Virtual reality (VR) has had a tenuous couple of years.
 When Oculus Rift started to emerge on the scene, brands went crazy thinking about the marketing possibilities.
 But due to a combination of high prices and association with video gaming, sales were lower than expected, and VR creators held off on getting too deep.

 Now, global headset sales are taking off, and more people are warming up to the idea of VR (and by, extension augmented reality — AR).